 If you survive for seven years from making the gift, it falls outside of your estate and there is no inheritance tax liability.

 If you die within seven years, then some or all of the gift will be included in your estate for inheritance tax.
 The amount that is subject to inheritance tax will depend when the gift was made.
 If it was within 3 years, then the full amount is subject to inheritance tax.
 If it was between 3 – 7 years ago, then only part of the gift is subject to inheritance tax.

 Chargeable lifetime transfers

-If a gift is not a potentially exempt transfer, it’s known as a chargeable lifetime transfer.
-These are normally gifts made to discretionary trusts and companies.
+A gift that is not a potentially exempt transfer, is known as a chargeable lifetime transfer.
+These usually are gifts made to discretionary trusts and corporations.

 If death occurs within seven years, then the cumulative value of the chargeable lifetime transfers will need to be calculated.
 Any amount in excess of £325,000 will attract a further inheritance tax charge of 20%.

 Gifts out of income